icon icon icon icon icon icon icon

 Intervention

-SOAR is designed as a tailored solution for “last mile” girls who are out of school and face multiple barriers to enroll, attend class, and learn.
-SOAR participants include girls who are married or at high risk of early marriage; displaced girls affected by conflict; socially excluded groups; the extremely poor; and girls with disabilities, including mental health issues.
+SOAR is designed as a tailored solution for “last mile” children & youth who are out of school and face multiple barriers to enroll, attend class, and learn.
+SOAR participants include those who are affected by conflict and/or cannot afford education or market-aligned skills training.

-SOAR currently supports 4.1 million girls through accelerated learning programs and leadership skills development.
-SOAR’s curriculum builds basic knowledge and skills in literacy, basic mathematics, financial literacy, savings, business development, and sexual and reproductive health.
-In parallel, SOAR develops girls’ leadership skills – self-confidence, vision, decision-making, voice, and the capacity to work with others to solve problems.
+SOAR currently supports 4.1 million children and youth through accelerated learning programs and leadership skills development.
+SOAR’s curriculum builds basic knowledge and skills in literacy, basic mathematics, financial literacy, savings, and business development.
+In parallel, SOAR develops children & youth’s leadership skills – self-confidence, vision, decision-making, voice, and the capacity to work with others to solve problems.

 Project achievements

 In Nepal, at the end of an 11-month period, 88% of the participants had learned to read and 82% had acquired basic numeracy skills.
-Girls who graduated from SOAR were significantly less likely to be married young than girls who did not participate in the program (7% vs. a 40% national average).
+Children and youth who graduated from SOAR were significantly less likely to be married young than those who did not participate in the program (7% vs. a 40% national average).

 Source: Project monitoring data (2019) – 4th round of ASER assessments

-of girls passed the national exams in India.
+of participants passed the national exams in India.

-of girls passed the national exams in India.
+of participants passed the national exams in India.

 Source: Udaan monitoring data (analysis of 11 years of Udaan pass rates)